Ahmad Jamal Died at 92! Bio | Children and Net Worth | Albums

 Did Ahmad Jamal write suicide is painless?

-Yes, he wrote and sang the song name Suicide is Painless.
-The song was released in 1970.
+Yes, he was a writer and singer of the song, Suicide is Painless.
 He released it under the album named, M*A*S*H.

 Where did Ahmad Jamal live?